 App store content for iOS and Android should communicate the value and function of our apps while highlighting relevant keywords.
 It should also follow our One Intuit brand and content standards.

 By making sure all of our products look and sound like Intuit, we’re putting our best foot forward and driving brand familiarity.
 Follow these guidelines to create error-free, consistent app store content.
-Team up with your marketing partners to ensure the copy not only reflects our voice but keeps App Search Optimization (ASO) keywords in mind too.
+Team up with your marketing partners to ensure that content reflects our voice and addresses App Search Optimization (ASO) keywords.

-Titles truncate after 23 characters (including spaces) in the App Store and 30 characters in Google Play, though titles can be longer.
-Be mindful of how that looks on screens.
+- Titles truncate after 23 characters (including spaces) in the App Store, and after 30 characters in Google Play.

-If you must go over the character limit, place the most important information or keyword first.
+- If your title must exceed the truncation limit, place the most important information or keyword first.